By using our website, you agree to our use of cookies (Visit our privacy policy).

 Voice actors can have trouble transitioning to live-action, and the same is often true in the opposite direction.

-Voice actors were once expected to audition in-person in a handful of major cities, but more and more acting jobs are being posted and filled online.
+Voice actors were once expected to audition in-person, but most acting jobs are now posted and filled online.

-Similarly, sound processing techniques like compression, EQ, and DeEssing are crucial for a well-balanced recording.
+Sound processing techniques like compression, EQ, and De-essing are crucial for a well-balanced recording.

 If you’re looking for voice actors for your own game, the important thing is to find someone who matches your vision.

-This is particularly relevant for protagonists and other critical characters who will play major roles in setting up your game’s world and communicating story elements.
+This is particularly relevant for protagonists and other critical characters who play major roles in the game.

 As mentioned earlier, we recommend working with professional video game voice actors in order to achieve the best results.